kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day05-Breaks/README.md

 ### Challenge Modifier

 Aww yeah!
-I'm gonna start by taking a break from this whole project for a while and go do some chores!
+I'm gonna start by taking a break to get some food!

 ### Points Earned